-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 - You’re spamming.

-SEO Words Trending In
+SEO Words Trending In:

 Artificial Intelligence (AI)

-I’ve been spending more time thinking about ways to adapt to artificial intelligence (AI) technologies.
-Google’s RankBrain has had a big impact on SEO.
+I’ve been thinking about ways to adapt to Artificial Intelligence (AI) technologies.
+Google’s RankBrain has had a significant impact on SEO.

 For one thing, writers and SEOs need better tools for identifying long-tail and voice search queries.

 We can use Google suggestions and “People also ask” along with FAQs from Answer the Public – but what else are we to do in response to AI’s impact on search and searcher behavior?
-That’s been a big focus for me and will be in 2018.
+That’s been a big focus for me and will be in the future.

-Eric Enge, SEO Expert, Author and Founder of Stone Temple
+Eric Enge, SEO Expert, Author, and President of Pilot Holding

-Almost Overused SEO Word
+Almost Overused SEO Words:

 Meta Description

-With all the work that Google is putting into snippet generation, it looks like the utility of meta descriptions is going to be 100 percent gone soon, if it isn’t already.
+With all the work that Google is putting into snippet generation, it looks like the utility of meta descriptions is going to be 100% gone soon, if it isn’t already.

 For now, I would still optimize your meta description, but I suspect in a year or two, we’ll get confirmation that it doesn’t matter anymore.